sharik-siddiqi/3D-CV/README.md

 Installing PyTorch may require an ad hoc procedure, depending on your computer settings.

 ### Data
-Due to the enormous size of the data, anyone can contact with for the same via the mentioned contact email
+Due to the enormous size of the data, anyone can contact me for obtaining the same via the mentioned contact email-id

 The dataset used here involves 1000 low density meshes (2100/1000 vertices) taken from the **SURREAL** dataset.
 The dataset has been generated using the **SMPL** model with various shape and pose parameters.